-Extending our core mission of presenting dynamic exhibitions by the world’s most compelling artists and making culture accessible to all, Public Art Fund: Creative Partnerships bring strategic planning, curatorial, and project management expertise to leading cultural institutions, corporations, and civic organizations across the globe.
+Extending our core mission to present dynamic exhibitions by the world’s most compelling artists and make culture accessible to all, Public Art Fund: Creative Partnerships brings strategic planning, curatorial, project management, and communications expertise to leading cultural institutions, corporations, and civic organizations across the globe.
 Through these collaborations, Public Art Fund commissions permanent installations and temporary exhibitions in line with the unique vision of our partners and the specific parameters of each site, resulting in new artworks that activate public spaces, create engaged constituencies, and amplify the impact of our partners’ own initiatives through the power of public art.

 Planet Word will be housed within the Franklin School, a National Landmark of architectural distinction built in 1869 as one of the first graded, co-educational public schools in the United States.
 Planet Word and Lozano-Hemmer's work both pay homage to the building's legacy as a place of learning, as well as its history of innovation in the field of communication: it was the site of Alexander Graham Bell’s first wireless transmission of the human voice using a Photophone, a precursor to fiberoptic technology, in 1880.